-"Finding Your Way to a Healthier You"
+Finding Your Way to a Healthier You

-The brochure designed for the public based on the 2005 Dietary Guidelines for Americans is entitled "Finding Your Way to a Healthier You."
-It incorporates the major themes of the Dietary Guidelines for Americans, but provides a simpler message.
+The brochure designed for the public is entitled "Finding Your Way to a Healthier You."
+It incorporates the major themes of the Dietary Guidelines for Americans 2005, but provides a simpler message.
 The three main themes are: